Are you a Verizon customer looking to trim your monthly cell phone bill in 2022?

 - 1% Rewards: All other purchases

-The 4% rewards on grocery and gas spending are the most attractive, and they are competitive in the credit card rewards market.
-This is shy of the 6% you can earn on groceries (up to $6,000 per year in purchases) with the Blue Cash Preferred® Card from American Express and the 5% on gas you can receive from the Sam’s Club® Mastercard®.
-But that can be offset by the lack of associated fees on this card.
+The 4% rewards on grocery and gas spending are the most attractive, and they’re competitive in the credit card rewards market.
+This is shy of the 6% you can earn on groceries (up to $6,000 per year in purchases) with the Blue Cash Preferred® Card from American Express (terms apply) and the 5% on gas you can receive from the Sam’s Club® Mastercard®.
+But that can be offset by the lack of fees associated with this card.

-Of course, the downside is that you can redeem these rewards only as Verizon Dollars (more on these later), while the other credit cards mentioned offer rewards in the form of cash back.
+Of course, the downside is that you can redeem these rewards only as Verizon Dollars (more on this later), while the other credit cards mentioned above offer rewards in the form of cash back.
 Clark prefers the latter.

 3. What Are Verizon Dollars and How Can I Use Them?

-The best way to look at Verizon Dollars is to consider them like store credit with Verizon.
+The best way to look at Verizon Dollars is to consider them like store credit.
 You can use them on almost anything Verizon sells, but they have no cash value.

 Since you must be a Verizon Wireless customer to have the card, the natural move seems to be to apply these Verizon Dollars toward your monthly bill.
 But you can do more.
 You could buy a new cell phone, or even a set of Apple AirPods, by using the Verizon Dollars in the Verizon store.

-As you might expect, the Verizon fine print prohibits selling them, transferring them to another account or using them to purchase Verizon gift cards.
+As you might expect, the fine print prohibits selling Verizon Dollars, transferring them to another account or using them to purchase Verizon gift cards.